Time-multiplexed layer reuse for physical neural networks: Results

 In the extreme case, where we cannot reconfigure the weights during inference at all in Eq.~\eqref{eq:time-mutliplexed-DNN}, we can only hope to re-use the same layer over and over:

-which describes the case of $W_{\rm{hh}} = \rm{const}$ resulting in a conventional stateless RNN \cite{graves2013generating} (see Fig.~\ref{fig:time_multiplexing}{ \bf c } for a sketch).
+which describes the case of $W_{\rm{hh}} = \rm{const}$ resulting in a conventional ``stateless RNN" \cite{graves2013generating} (Fig.~\ref{fig:time_multiplexing}{ \bf c}).
 This choice does not limit the number of ``layers" we can implement --- we merely need to repeat the same operation over and over, if we so desire, although typical RNN language would not refer to the number of repetitions as layers.
+In the limit of infinitely many repetitions, this approaches a deep equilibrium model \cite{bai2019deep}.
 The number of trainable parameters is however limited to the dimensions of $W_{\rm{hh}}$ and $b$.

-At this stage, one may think that these are the options available to a PNN --- either parameters can be reconfigured fast, or they cannot.
+At this stage, one may think that these well-known options are the only ones available to a PNN --- either parameters can be reconfigured fast, or they cannot.
 If, in line with realities of most PNNs, the parameters of the weight matrices are assumed to be fixed during forward-passes, does this imply our only choice is to implement a classical stateless RNN, or to pay the high hardware cost of having a separate hardware element for each layer?
-In fact, there is an additional class of time-multiplexed networks that lies conceptually in-between the stateless RNN of Eq.~\eqref{eq:RNN} and the fully time-variable DNN of Eq.~\eqref{eq:time-mutliplexed-DNN}.
-This is the idea behind the proposed ReLaX-Net architecture (see Fig.~\ref{fig:time_multiplexing}{\textbf{d}} for a sketch), which is explained in detail in the following section.
+In fact, there is an additional class of time-multiplexed networks that lies conceptually in-between the stateless RNN of Eq.~\eqref{eq:RNN} (Fig.~\ref{fig:time_multiplexing}~\textbf{c}) and the fully time-variable DNN of Eq.~\eqref{eq:time-mutliplexed-DNN} (Fig.~\ref{fig:time_multiplexing}~\textbf{b}), both of which are already widely used.
+This is the idea behind the proposed TIDAL-Net architecture (Fig.~\ref{fig:time_multiplexing}{\textbf{d}}), which is explained in detail in the following section.